For Healthcare Brand Success, Learn From Steve Jobs

 Effective brands all have what Billy Crystal in the 1991 movie City Slickers (if you remember the movie) refers to as “one thing.”
 In this case, it’s the one thing that the brand stands for and communicates as its primary differentiator.
 The “thing” differentiates a brand from anyone else in its space, is rarely feature or performance-based and is the only attribute people think of when they simplify your brand down to its core.

 At Trajectory, we refer to this as a Big Energizing Idea.
 Big in that it transcends a category, unifies a brand’s point of view and can be brought to life everywhere; and Energizing in that it aligns all audiences around the same idea.
 It’s a proposition that consumers buy into, beyond just a proposition that they can buy.

 Regardless of what you call it — whether your north star, essence, purpose or guiding principle — your big energizing idea is an important internal and external beacon for your organization.
 For Volvo, their big energizing idea is “safety”.
 For Salesforce, it’s the mantra of “No Software.”
 For Red Bull, it’s about “giving you wings.”
 For Trajectory client Tower Health it’s “Advancing Health.
 Transforming Lives”, and for our client The Wellness Way, it’s “Do Health Differently”.

 It takes courage to live by these three principles, but the brands that can (all else being equal) will have the most success.
 This is the “one thing” that holds true regardless of category, or whether b2c or b2b.

 Reach out for a no-risk consultation.
-Since 1999, hybrid brand consultancy/creative agency Trajectory has worked across the healthcare and wellness continuum helping brands rise above the noise to create greater value for their businesses and customers.
+Since 1999, our New Jersey marketing agency Trajectory has worked across the healthcare and wellness continuum helping brands rise above the noise to create greater value for their businesses and customers.